Constipation in Dogs - Causes, Treatment And Vet Warning Signs

 This will go a long way toward preventing constipation in your pet.
 So if

-your dog is not thriving on his present diet, take a look at this dog food page for some better options.
+your dog is not thriving on his present diet, review some better options with your vet's approval.

 Sadly, many pet illnesses and constipated dog problems are caused by low